Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 * Instructions
     * The instructions button on the index page is easily visible and as a button the user should intuitively know to click the button to get access to the information
-    * Once clicked the instructions button disapears and a box with informative guide as to how the quiz works is revealed.
+    * Once clicked the instructions button disappears and a box with informative guide as to how the quiz works is revealed.
 This box can be clicked for the instructions button to reappear.
 This keeps the index page neat and simple.

 ![instructions1](assets/readme_images/instructions1.png)  ![instructions2](assets/readme_images/instructions2.png)